nat/openplayground/README.md

 - Measure and display time to first token
 - Setup automatic builds with GitHub Actions
 - The default parameters for each model are configured in the `server/models.json` file.
 If you find better default parameters for a model, please submit a pull request!
-- Someone can help us make a homebrew package, and a dockerfile
+- Someone can help us make a homebrew package
 - Easier way to install open source models directly from openplayground, with `openplayground install <model>` or in the UI.
 - Find and fix bugs
 - ChatGPT UI, with turn-by-turn, markdown rendering, chatgpt plugin support, etc.